google/gnxi/gnoi_cert/README.md

 Only the Root certificate and private key are required for this client.
 The client will generate a client certificate and sign target signing requests (CSRs) with it.
-However this is not recommended for Operations where an external Signing Authority is recommended.
+However this is not recommended for operations where an external signing authority is recommended.

 ## gNOI Certificate Management operations